15-Minute Home Practice

 The Four Great Vows (15 seconds)

-Sentient beings are numberless, we vow to save them all.
+Sentient beings are numberless, we vow to awaken as one.

-The teachings are infinite, we vow to learn them all.
+The teachings are infinite, we vow to embody them all.

 The Buddha way is inconceivable, we vow to attain it.